-"How can I support you?"

-Everything that we talk about together stays between us.
-I will not share anything without your permission."

-"I will try to support you as much as I can, but I am not a counselor.
-I can share any information that I have on support available to you."

-"Please share with me whatever you want to share.
-You do not need to tell me about your experience in order for me to provide you with information on support available to you."

-"I'm sorry this happened to you."

-"What happened was not your fault."
+- "How can I support you?" - "I will not share information without your informed consent (SEA cases) / permission (GBV cases)" - "I will try to support you as much as I can, but I am not a counsellor.
+I can share any information that I have on support available to you." - "Please share with me whatever you want to share.
+You do not need to tell me about your experience in order for me to provide you with information on support available to you." - I'm sorry this happened to you." - What happened was not your fault."

-DO
+LINK

-- DO respect the rights of the survivor to make their own decisions. - DO share information on all services that may be available, even if not GBV specialized services. - DO tell the survivor that she or he does not have to make any decisions now, she or he can change their mind and access these services in the future. - DO ask if there is someone, a friend, family member, caregiver or anyone else who the survivor trusts to go to for support. - DO ask for permission from the survivor before taking any action. - DO end the conversation supportively.
+DO respect the rights of the survivor/ victim to make their own decisions.

+DO share information on all services that may be available, even if not GBV specialized services.

+DO tell the survivor/victim that she/he does not have to make any decisions now, she/he can change their mind and access these services in the future.

-DO NOT
+DO ask if there is someone, a friend, family member, caregiver or anyone else who the survivor/victim trusts to go to for support.
 DO NOT exaggerate your skills, make false promises or provide false information.